-Facilities include the overall physical buildings, cleanroom and facility infrastructure systems, up to and surrounding the production equipment directly associated with semiconductor manufacturing operations (does not include adjacent general office spaces and corporate functional areas).
-Requirements due to production equipment, manufacturing goals, management philosophies, environmental, safety, and health (ESH) goals, building codes and standards, defect-reduction and wafer cost reduction targets will affect the facility and supporting facility infrastructure systems with respect to their complexity and costs.
+Facilities include the overall physical buildings, cleanroom, and facility infrastructure systems, up to and surrounding the production equipment, directly associated with semiconductor manufacturing operations (does not include adjacent general office spaces and corporate functional areas).
+Requirements due to process technology, production equipment, manufacturing goals, management philosophies, environmental, safety, and health (ESH) goals, building codes and standards, defect-reduction and wafer cost reduction targets will affect the facility and supporting facility infrastructure systems, complexity, and costs.

-The industry continues to demand facilities that are increasingly flexible, environmentally benign, extendable and reliable, that come on-line more quickly, and are more cost-effective.
-However, production equipment requirements, ESH compliance and factory operational flexibility continue to drive increased facility capital and operating costs.
-Production and support equipment are becoming more complex, larger, and heavier, thereby driving the need for a continuous increase in factory size and tool packing density.
-New and different process steps are increasing the growth of the cleanroom's size faster than the increases in factory production output.
-A focus on environmental issues such as carbon footprint reduction place added constraints on the facilities operational objective function.
-Consequently, the increasing size and complexity of the factory, the production equipment and material handling systems, as well as the pressure to reduce time to market and facility costs, will make compliance with many of the current requirements a greater challenge.
-Better coordination among production equipment operation, maintenance, environmental requirements, facility infrastructure system design, installed utility capacities, and facility spaces/volumes are necessary to achieve these goals, improve system and space utilization, and control facility capital and operating costs.
+The industry continues to demand facilities that are increasingly flexible, extendable and reliable, and they should come on-line more quickly and more cost effectively.
+However, production equipment requirements, ESH compliance and factory operational flexibility are continuing to drive increased facility capital and operating costs.
+Production and support equipment become more complex, larger, and heavier as factory size is continuing to increase.
+New and different process steps are increasing the cleanroom size faster than factory production output increases.
+Consequently, the increasing size and complexity of the factory, the production equipment and material handling systems, as well as the pressure to reduce time to market and facility costs will make maintaining many of the current factory requirements a challenge.
+Better coordination among production equipment operation, maintenance, and environmental requirements, facility infrastructure system design, installed utility capacities, and facility space (volume) is necessary to achieve these goals and to improve system and space utilization, and control facility capital and operating costs.

-Facility complexity and costs are also rising due to impacts from many other areas including the greater variety of gases/chemicals, more stringent ESH regulations, more stringent electrostatic discharge (ESD) and electromagnetic interference (EMI) controls, and acoustic controls.
-Meeting production equipment requirements (such as vibration and air, gas, and liquid purity levels) at the point-of-use may be a more cost-effective approach to meeting future requirements without increasing facility costs or sacrificing flexibility.
-For example, reducing facility vibration requirements and then working with production equipment manufacturers to ensure proper vibration control at the tool could reduce overall costs without decreasing the facility's flexibility.
-Reduction of air, gas, and chemical purity and piping installation specifications on central supply systems and introducing localized purification systems to the specific equipment or areas requiring such measures can also help control costs, improve flexibility and enhance operating reliability.
+Facility complexity and costs are also rising due to impacts from many other areas including the greater variety of gases/chemicals, more stringent ESH regulations, and more stringent electrostatic discharge (ESD) and electromagnetic interference (EMI) controls.
+Meeting production equipment requirements (vibration, purity) at the point-of-use may be a more cost-effective approach to meeting future requirements without increasing facility costs or sacrificing flexibility.
+For example, reducing facility vibration requirements and then working with production equipment manufacturers to ensure proper vibration control at the tool will control facility vibration at the tool and reduce facility costs without decreasing the facility's flexibility.
+Reduction of gas and chemical purity and piping installation specifications on central supply systems and concentrating ultra purity requirements to the specific equipment or areas required can also help control costs, improve flexibility and enhance operating reliability.